rexposadas/stack/README.md

 This is a repository of a go stack.
-This is meant to be a learnig too.
+This is meant to be a learning too.

 # Directories and what's in there